openEDI/documentation/pvdaq.md

 ## Description

-The Photovoltaic Field Array Time-Series (PVDAQ) data is a time-series of raw performance data taken through a variety of sensors connected to an array.
-The data is taken 15 sec averaged resolution and aggregated into the main data base every 24 hours.
-The data is automatically harvested and aggregated by loggers and various scripts over the course of the day.
+The Photovoltaic field array (PVDAQ) data is composed of time-series, raw performance data taken through a variety of sensors connected to a PV array.
+The data is typically taken at 15 sec averaged resolution, but can vary between systems.
+NREL source data is typically aggregated into the main database every 24 hours.
+Data is then processed to the NREL PVDAQ data lake on a monthly basis.

-We utilize the data to monitor existing systems for durability under a wide variety of conditions often cross-comparing performance between our test systems and other in the field.
-The data is used to help us develop and validate analysis tools to be used on other PV fleet systems globally.
+Our researchers utilize the data to monitor the durability of PV systems under a wide variety of conditions.
+Similar data within NREL archives also provides insites into experimental emerging technology systems.
+Addtionally, the data has proven useful in assisting in the development of data quality assurance software, and data analysis and machine learning tools.

 ## Data Dictionary